 Understandably, most companies don’t want to gain a reputation for replacing workers with AI.
 So if you’re curious about which businesses are automating labor, read our summary below:

 While many companies have vowed to safeguard their human workforce, lots have other ideas.
-Here are nine companies that have already replaced workers for AI in 2024.
+Here are nine companies that have already replaced workers for AI.

 1. MSN